jaime-gg/project2/README.md

 ## APIs

--
+- N/A

 ## MVP (Minimum Viable Product)

 - An application that allows users to login and logout.
-Store written content privately with the option to publish their works.
-There will be the option for logged in users to leave comments and bookmark points in their readings.
-There will be 3 main featured pages, a homepage for looking through all published works that includes a search feature for book titles and authors, a page for viewing another authors page, a dashboard for writing stories, publishing, and generating book covers, as well as a login/logout page.
+Store written content as publish stories.
+There will be the option for logged in users to leave comments.
+There will be 4 main featured pages, a homepage for looking through all published works, a page for viewing another authors page, a profile for writing stories and generating book covers, as well as a login/logout page.

 ## Stretch Goals

 - The ability to save and browse using chapters.
 - A more intuitive book cover generator.
+- Search functionality
+- Reply to other comments
+- Fix disconnect between cover and story creations.